xc-aditya/shiny-eureka/README.md

 ---

-### Login UserAuthenticates a user.
+### Login User Authenticates a user.
 A JWT is only returned if the user status is `ACTIVE`.

 * **Endpoint:** `/MajorLogin`
 * **Method:** `POST`